 Mount Holyoke College permits the consumption of alcoholic beverages at social functions only within the stipulations of the laws and regulations of the Commonwealth of Massachusetts and the town of South Hadley governing the sale, purchase, and dispensing of alcoholic beverages.
 Such social functions include all events held on campus and sponsored by any student, alumna, staff, or faculty member of the College, as well as any College-connected function held at an off-campus location.

 The College expects all faculty, staff, and students to become familiar with these laws and to consider the penalties and risks that can result from violations.
 The law puts major responsibility, and therefore liability, on both the person who serves and/or the person who buys the alcohol, and the penalties for both the individual and the institution are very severe.
 Included in these laws are those which govern driving under the influence of alcohol, the purchase of alcohol by and for persons under the legal drinking age, and the serving of alcohol to persons who are under age and/or intoxicated.
 The drinking age in Massachusetts is 21.

-Instructions concerning the selling and serving of alcoholic beverages at Mount Holyoke College are available in the Student Programs Office, Blanchard Campus Center.
+Instructions concerning the selling and serving of alcoholic beverages at Mount Holyoke College are available in the Office of Student Involvement, Blanchard Campus Center.
 For example, College policy dictates that at any College social gathering where alcohol is served, food and non-alcoholic alternative beverages must be available.